aunz/mwb/README.md

 * serverBundle.js is run automatically and will be served at localhost:3000 (default using express js)
 * When you edit the files in the source folder, webpack re-compile required files
 * To enable hot module replacement, add `if (module.hot) {module.hot.accept()}` in your code
+* Default webpack.config.js is in the tool directory
 ---
 ###Details